 How to measure compost successfully

 The only direct measurement of gravimetric water content is made with a balance and an oven.
-Probes, like the METER EC-5 dielectric sensor, measure volumetric water content.
+Probes, like the TEROS 10 soil moisture sensor, measure volumetric water content.
 To convert from volumetric to gravimetric water content, we need to know the wet density of the compost.

-An example of a calculation one might do to determine the water content of compost with a METER EC-5 probe follows.
-Assume we inserted the probe into the compost and obtained a volumetric water content reading of 21%.
-We fill a bucket level full with the compost at its normal density (the density in the pile), and find the weight of the compost in the bucket to be 1500 grams.
+An example of a calculation one might do to determine the water content of compost with a TEROS 10 probe follows.
+Assume we inserted the soil moisture sensor into the compost and obtained a volumetric water content reading of 21%.
+We fill a bucket level full with the compost at its normal density (the density in the pile) and find the weight of the compost in the bucket to be 1500 grams.
 The same volume of water weighs 4,000 grams.
-The ratio of water density to compost density is therefore the water mass divided by the mass of an equal volume of compost, or 4000/1500 = 2.7.
+The ratio of water density to compost density is, therefore, the water mass divided by the mass of an equal volume of compost, or 4000/1500 = 2.7.
 The gravimetric water content of the compost is therefore

 It is clear that density has a significant effect on volumetric water content.
 Since density changes during the composting process, one would want to make density measurements more than once to do the conversions.

 Request a quoteContact us